Second Max Planck Law Conference for Young European Scholars 2023

 EU law framework be used to tackle these challenges?
 How can the change of EU secondary law play a role in overcoming EU law stagnation?
 This is also an aspect the conference will address.
 We are interested in abstracts from scholars working on areas of suggested reform, including but not limited to: environmental law, health policy, political economy, migration and asylum, care dimensions of European policy.
 We are also interested in hearing from scholars working on EU constitutional law, to explore the relationship between secondary and primary European law during times of change, contestation, and transformation.
 Those interested in other areas of past and future EU developments such as democracy, digitisation, or EU external policies in particular related to developing countries and the (post-) colonial dimension are also invited to apply.

-The conference seeks to bring together young scholars and create a forum for new voices in European legal research.
+This conference is hosted by the Max Planck European Law Group, an Initiative of the Max Planck Law framework, and seeks to bring together young scholars and create a forum for new voices in European legal research.
 The definition of a new research agenda which has the future of Europe at its heart does not only require the perspective of young scholars, but provides a uniting factor for all researchers in this field, regardless of their particular thematic interests.